zacwood9/zacwood.me/content/about.md

 comments: false
 ---

-I'm Zac, a software developer and student, and this is my blog where I write about technology, life, and whatever I find interesting.
+I'm Zac, a software engineer, and this is my blog where I write about technology, life, and whatever I find interesting.

-I study Computer Science at George Mason University in Fairfax, VA.
-I'm passionate about building great software and always learning new things.

 Have questions or suggestions?
 Feel free to hit me up on [Twitter](https://twitter.com/_zacwood) or